khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 name: Terminology
 ---

-The following are common terms you will find throughout GitLab.
-For clear and consistent communication, it is important to use the correct terms.
+For clear and consistent communication, it's important to always use correct terminology.
+Remember:

+* If you're unsure which term to use, look for existing terminology in the product.
+* Never create a new term when an existing one is available to you.
+* Be extremely cautious when using [jargon](https://examples.yourdictionary.com/examples-of-jargon.html) and [colloquialisms](https://www.quickanddirtytips.com/education/grammar/writing-with-slang).
+They can confuse new users and cause problems with internationalizaion.
+* Consider [screen readers](https://accessibility.blog.gov.uk/2017/02/08/advice-for-creating-content-that-works-well-with-screen-readers/) and their ability to interpret non-standard terminology.

+Following are common terms you will find throughout GitLab.

 ## Nouns